dspringuel-va/blog-posts/estimation-and-planning/README.md

 At that point, I started to feel that I wasn't focusing on the right thing.
 Maybe that a process that yields more accurate estimation and planning is not the most useful thing for R&D. It doesn't matter if you nailed the estimations and the plan if you deliver software that doesn't add value for customers.

 The focus becomes *what* stories to deliver next, not *when* to deliver them.
 In an agile environment, short development-feedback cycle is favored over mid to long term releases.
-In this environment, everything changes so fast that maintaining a relatively precise time would be too much work to be worth it.
+In this environment, everything changes so fast that maintaining a precise timeline would be too much work to be worth it.

 Thus, I realized why the estimations are very light weight and why the release planning don't need to be very precise.
 It's because the most critical part (and possibly the hardest) is to find and prioritize the stories to deliver value as fast as possible.

 ## Return on goals

-After this research, I can say I understand more about how we use estimation and planning.
+After this research, I can say I understand more about how we use estimations and planning.
 I know that continuously delivering actual value as fast as possible is (and should be) the number 1 priority.

 One consequence from that statement is that estimates are not as critical as it seemed to me.
 The amount of work required to be more meaningful in this short cycle time is simply not worth it.
 It is simply used to roughly gauge if a team has enough defined work for the very next sprint and/or if more stories need to be refined.
 With that in mind, I think that our current estimation process is good enough.

 Furthermore, the goal to find a way to have better confidence in roadmaps doesn't make much sense anymore.
 Since the *what* is more important than the *when*, we could even question the existence of roadmaps.
 Long term goals should be defined by value and not by time.
 Fortunately, we have OKRs (Objective and Key Results) that exist especially for that reason.

 An OKR defines a business oriented goal, along with the key results and/or metrics to measure how much that goal was achieved.
-Then, it defines tactics that drive the completion of the goal.
+Then, it defines tactics that drives the completion of the goal.
 Within those tactics lies candidate features, i.e. software features that add value needed to achieve the objective.

 Thus, OKRs can be used to keep the big picture, and at the same time, to keep the focus on delivering actual value.